-In cases (Y) and (Z), an IWF may be involved in any one of the subnetworks used.
+In case (Y) et (Z), an IWF may be involved in any one of the subnetworks used.
 In case (Z), the intermediate subnetwork may consist of a single IWF.

-The procedure used at DTE-A interface should not be dependent on the subnetwork(s) used on the connection with the corresponding DTE-B.
+The procedure used at DTE A interface should not be dependent on the subnetwork(s) used on the connection with the corresponding DTE B.

-6.1.1.7 Following the cases in 6.1.1.5 and 6.1.1.6 above, a given network equipment configuration may be considered as a single subnetwork, or several distinct interconnected subnetworks, depending on the viewpoint needed for consideration.
-This is illustrated in Figure 6-5:
+6.1.1.7 Following the cases in §§ 6.1.1.5 and 6.1.1.6 above, a given network equipment configuration may be considered as a single subnetwork, or several distinct interconnected subnetworks, depending on the viewpoint needed for consideration.
+This is illustrated in the Figure 6-5/X.300: